PetervanLunteren/EcoAssist/README.md

 ## Cite
 #### EcoAssist citation
-If you used EcoAssist in your research, please use the following citation.
+If you used EcoAssist in your research.
 ```BibTeX
 @software{van_Lunteren_EcoAssist_2022,
   title     = {{EcoAssist: A no-code platform to train and deploy YOLOv5 object detection and the MegaDetector model}},